writerben/ICPF/src/content/pages/contact.md

 * <a href="mailto:icpfmail@gmail.com">Email us </a>
 * Use the form below for feedback/callback

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/stackrole)
+Just send us a message using the form below